jamii/strucjure/README.md

 ## Concision

-Pattern matching tends to be far more concise than imperative style chains of boolean tests.
+Pattern matching tends to be far more concise than imperative style chains of boolean tests which we still use in clojure every day.

+Compare the imperative approach...

 ``` java
 private void adjustAfterInsertion(Node n) {